-What’s coming down the road: In 2019, I completed revisions for a second edition of First peoples in a new world.
-Also, with co-authors Brian Andrews and Mark Stiger and others, a monograph on our long term excavations at the Mountaineer Folsom site has been submitted for publication.
+What’s coming down the road: In 2019, I completed the revisions for a second edition of my First peoples in a new world.
+Also, with co-authors Brian Andrews and Mark Stiger and others, we wrapped up the monograph, The Mountaineer site: a Folsom winter camp in the Rockies, based on our long term excavations at this important high-elevation, Late Pleistocene age site.
+Both volumes have been accepted for publication – by Cambridge University Press and the University Press of Colorado (respectively) – and will appear in 2020.
 Various articles are in the works as well.
 Watch this space.

 What’s already out – some recent & selected publications (where the number of authors exceeds five, only the first five are listed):

 2019 Emslie, S. and D.J.
 Meltzer, Late Quaternary vertebrates from the Upper Gunnison Basin, Colorado, and small-mammal community resilience to climate change since the Last Glacial Maximum.
-Quaternary Research doi:10.1017/qua.2019.26 [pdf]
+Quaternary Research 92:388–407. [pdf]

 2019 Sikora, M., V.V.
 Pitulko, V.C.
 Sousa, M.E.
 Allentoft, L. Vinner et al. Ancient genomics reveals three prehistoric migrations into northeastern Siberia and the genetic origins of Native Americans.
 Nature 570:182-188. [pdf]

 2019 Story, B.A., M.I.
 Eren, K. Thomas, B. Buchanan & D.J.
 Meltzer, Why are Clovis fluted points more resilient than non-fluted lanceolate points?
 A quantitative assessment of breakage patterns between experimental models.
 Archaeometry 61:1-13. [pdf]